Louis-CharlesBiron/canvasDotEffect/readme.md

     // OR

-    // use the render instance function: addCustomStylesProfile()
+    // use the render instance function: createCustomStylesProfile()
 ```

 ### **To reuse a style profile for multiple styles,** use the update() function: